 It can be easy to get stuck in a rut when you only have yourself to keep you moving forward.
 That’s why, when it comes to hiring people to join your team, you need to look out for people that have the same entrepreneurial spirit and passion as you.
-These people might excel in areas that you don’t – they could be more creative or have better problem-solving skills and, be more creative, helping to keep you and your business moving forward.
+These people might excel in areas that you don’t – they could be more creative or have better problem-solving skills!

 Stay involved with the company and employees

-Just because you are now the boss, it doesn’t mean you can step away from the business completely.
-It is your job, as an entrepreneur, to ensure the business continues to build towards the next big goal.
+Just because you’re the boss doesn’t mean you can step away from the business completely.
+It is your job, as an entrepreneur, to ensure the business continues to build towards its next big goal.

 Your employees are there to help you realise your dreams for your business, so make sure you are on hand to guide them every step of the way.
-Ensure they feel like they have a big goal in mind and that they are part of something great.
+Employees want to be a part of something great.
 Ensure your goals are aligned with theirs and you’ll find it’s much easier to achieve.

 Of course, there will always come a point when you are simply unable to do everything on your own and that is when it is a good idea to delegate those tasks to someone else.
 The main areas of delegation tend to be admin jobs like accounting and HR.
 You could hire an accountant for entrepreneurs to take care of things, leaving you free to work on the business development side of things.

 It’s very important to remember, that even though you have delegated something, it does not mean you can wash your hands of it completely.
 Always keep your finger on the pulse, stay involved and always be thinking of new ways to evolve your business.